Kathan1910/Number-Plate-Detection-Using-OpenCV/README.md

 2. Execute the project script for number plate detection and recognition.
 3. View the output images with detected plates and extracted text.

-For detailed code examples and usage instructions, please refer to the [documentation](docs/README.md).

 ## License